-Women are more likely to experience shortness of breath and the smothering sensation that is a typical symptom of panic.
+Women are more likely to experience shortness of breath and the smothering sensation typical of panic.
 They are also more likely to feel ill.

-Men reported feeling more pain in their stomachs and experienced sweating more than women in some studies.
+In some studies, men reported feeling more pain in their stomachs and experienced sweating more than women.

 If you have already had your anxiety diagnosed, you might be offered the following treatments.

 If you attended your doctor, you could be offered medication or referred to someone like me ( a psychologist) for talking therapy.
-Still, a stepped care approach to anxiety treatment could be implemented.
+A stepped care approach to anxiety treatment could be implemented.

 Step 1: Use of Self Help for Anxiety.

 This can include general self-help material such as books and guided self-help materials such as CCBT; Computerised Cognitive Behavioural Therapy.
-I have been working in psychology for almost 20 years and specialise in anxiety and find that self-help is enough for most people.
+I have been working in psychology for almost 20 years, specialising in anxiety and finding that self-help is enough for most people.

 Step 2: Psychological Anxiety Treatment.

 You might attend a psychologist for CBT- Cognitive Behavioural Therapy.
 CBT is the most well-known anxiety treatment.
 However, CBT works best for what is known as cortex based anxiety.
-This means that it works best for anxiety that is mostly the result of your thinking brain, i.e. your thought processes and your worries.
+This means that it works best for anxiety primarily due to your thinking brain, i.e. your thought processes and worries.

 However, if you find that your anxiety can arise for seemingly no reason or get anxious in the same situations, you might have what is known as amygdala based anxiety; this occurs mostly where you experience anxiety automatically or in situations where your brain has remembered to be anxious.